How to Plant a Tree with Blue Water Baltimore

 Back fill with native soil.

-As you fill in the hole, break up any clumps of soil and use your feet to tamp down lightly.
-Note: Do not step on the root ball, only around the edge.
+As you fill in the hole, break up any clumps of soil and use your feet to tamp down lightly as you go.
+Note: Do not crush the root ball.
 If the soil is not tamped down, the tree will be unstable and can fall over.

 Photo: Two young volunteers gently tamp soil as the hole is refilled.
 This is also called the ‘tree dance’ 🙂